Noé Marcano

 Noé Marcano Rivera is a Puerto Rican politician and the current mayor of Naguabo.
-Rivera is affiliated with the New Progressive Party (PNP) and has served as mayor since 2013.
-Rivera has a master's degree from the Interamerican University of Puerto Rico.
+Marcano is affiliated with the New Progressive Party (PNP) and has served as mayor since 2013.
+Marcano has a master's degree from the Interamerican University of Puerto Rico.
 In 2020 New Progressive Party chair Pedro Pierluisi appointed Noe Marcano as Secretary General of the New Progressive Party.
+Lost the 2020 election to Miraidaliz Rosario Pagán of the Popular Democratic Party.
+Noe Marcano was appointed in 2021 executive director for the Puerto Rico Automobile Accident Compensation Administration (ACAA) by governor Pedro Pierluisi.